jfcloutier/karma_system/design_notes/acting.md

         * accumulate actuations per effector
         * ready the body
         * tell the body to execute all accumulated actuations
-      * the CA experiences the directive activation as `executed`

-#### Building a plan to achieve a goal

-* The CA determines a sequence of goals (directives to its umwelt) that, if realized, could achieve the goal.
-* For each directive in the plan, the CA predicts (to its umwelt CAs) that each is a `relevant` activation experience
-* From this moment on, unless the intent is assessed to be stale,
-  * If any of the directive activation is observed (from prediction errors receievd and not) to be uniformly `not_relevant` or `failed`,
-    * the plan is failed and a new plan is attempted
-    * if all possible plans are exhausted,
-      * the CA experiences the activation of the intent as `failed`
-      * the CA sends an event announcing the intent to be abandoned
-  * Else if all directive activations are not yet observed to be `planned`, the CA predicts all to be `planned`
-* Once all directive activations in the plan are observed in the umwelt to be `planned` or `executed`
-  * a working plan was built and the CA experiences the activation of the intent as `planned`

 ## Action-related states